 7. You’ll feel calmer and more peaceful

 Minimalist spaces inspire calm and peace of mind.
-Without any visual clutter, you can enjoy your time and your space more.
+You can enjoy your time and space without any visual clutter.

 8. You’ll have a beautiful home